rytswd/get-istio-multicluster/docs/kind-based/README.md

 Istio's `istiocoredns` handles DNS lookup, and thus, you need to let Kubernetes know that `istiocoredns` gets the DNS request.
 Get the K8s Service cluster IP in `ARMADILLO_ISTIOCOREDNS_CLUSTER_IP` env variable, so that you can use that in `coredns-configmap.yaml` as the endpoint.

-This will then applied to `kube-system/coredns` ConfigMap.
+This will then be applied to `kube-system/coredns` ConfigMap.
 As KinD comes with CoreDNS as the default DNS and its own ConfigMap, you will see a warning about the original ConfigMap being overridden with the custom one.
+This is fine for testing, but you may want to carefully examine the DNS setup as that could have significant impact.

 </details>